Caspase-6-cleaved tau is relevant in Alzheimer's disease and marginal in four-repeat tauopathies: Diagnostic and therapeutic implications

 Neuropathol Appl Neurobiol.
 2022 Aug;48(5):e12819. doi: 10.1111/nan.12819.
 Epub 2022 Jun 2.

 AIM: Tau truncation (tr-tau) by active caspase-6 (aCasp-6) generates tau fragments that may be toxic.
 Yet the relationship between aCasp-6, different forms of tr-tau and hyperphosphorylated tau (p-tau) accumulation in human brains with Alzheimer's disease (AD) and other tauopathies remains unclear.

 METHODS: We generated two neoepitope monoclonal antibodies against tr-tau sites (D402 and D13) targeted by aCasp-6.
-Then, we used 5-plex immunofluorescence to quantify the neuronal and astroglial burden of aCasp-6, tr-tau, p-tau, and their co-occurrence in healthy controls, AD, and primary tauopathies.
+Then, we used five-plex immunofluorescence to quantify the neuronal and astroglial burden of aCasp-6, tr-tau, p-tau and their co-occurrence in healthy controls, AD and primary tauopathies.